 Does that sound good?
 Are you in?
 Cool.
 Let’s go!

 (Oh, one last thing before we get started… I’ll be writing these posts as if we were talking to each other.
-That means I often casually explain things, I’ll probable ramble, I’ll definitely use a lot of emojis, and I may throw in a silly joke here and there.
+That means I often casually explain things, I’ll probably ramble, I’ll definitely use a lot of emojis, and I may throw in a silly joke here and there.
 If you prefer short, technical explanations, hop on over to the official documentation!
 It’s good.
 Read it anyway.)

 Ok, now let’s go! 🤓